lechab/newstatpress/readme.txt

 * Fix 5 bots, add 13 new bots
 * Update locate Italian and French

 NOTE: not install this version if you have not a recent PHP version.
-Attend the new 0.9.0 instead.
+Attend the new 0.9.1 instead.

 = 0.9.0 =

-* revert modification to 0.8.0  for fix PHP issue for old versions
+* Revert modification to 0.8.8 to fix PHP issue for old versions

 = 0.9.1 =

-*
+* Fix PHP to be compatible with a old version (all 0.8.9 chaneges are now activated)

 == Upgrade Notice ==